Skip to Content

 Student Responsibilities

-As a college student (including CCP students under 18 years of age), the student is responsible for their educational experience.
-They can choose to register with the Office of Accessibility Services and to utilize accommodations each semester.
+As a college student you are responsible for your educational experience.
+You can choose to register with the Office of Accessibility Services and utilize accommodations each semester.

 Questions?
 We're here to help!